nunofachada/perfandpubtools/README.md

 Performance analysis in _PerfAndPubTools_ takes place at two levels:
 *implementation* and *setup*.
-The *implementation* level is meant to be associated with specific software implementations for performing a given task, for example a particular sorting algorithm or a simulation model implemented in a certain programming language.
+The *implementation* level is meant to be associated with specific software implementations for performing a given task, for example a particular sorting algorithm or a simulation model realized in a certain programming language.
 Within the context of each implementation, the software can be executed under different *setups*.
-These can be different computational sizes (e.g. vector lengths in a sorting algorithm context) or distinct execution parameters (e.g. number of threads used).
+These can be different computational sizes (e.g. vector lengths in a sorting algorithm) or distinct execution parameters (e.g. number of threads used).

-The following is a list of available functions, from lowest to highest-level of
+_PerfAndPubTools_ is bundled with the following functions, from lowest to highest-level of functionality:
-functionality:

 * [get_gtime] - Given a file containing the default output of the [GNU time] command, this function extracts the user, system and elapsed time in seconds, as